prapr/prapr/README.md

 ```
 Bug ids are in the form of `subject-bug` where `subject` is the subject project name
 (e.g. `Chart`, `Time`, etc.), and `bug` is the bug number.
 For example, `Lang-10` identifies
-the bug Lang-10 from Defects4J.
-Once we know the bug ids, we can invoke PraPR on the bug
+the bug Lang-10 from Defects4J (we stress that the wrapper script is case sensitive).
-using the following command.
+Once we know the bug ids, we can invoke PraPR on the bug using the following command.
 ```sh
 prapr-fix subject-bug
 ```